 The hydrogen ion that is formed is transported into the stomach lumen via the H+– K+ ATPase ion pump.
 This pump uses ATP as an energy source to exchange potassium ions into the parietal cells of the stomach with H+ ions.

 The bicarbonate ion is transported out of the cell into the blood via a transporter protein called anion exchanger which transports the bicarbonate ion out the cell in exchange for a chloride ion (Cl–).
 This chloride ion is then transported into the stomach lumen via a chloride channel.

 This results in both hydrogen and chloride ions being present within the stomach lumen.
 Their opposing charges leads to them associating with each other to form hydrochloric acid (HCl).

-At rest the number of H+– K+ ATPase’s present within the parietal cell membrane is minimal.
+At rest, the number of H+– K+ ATPases present within the parietal cell membrane is minimal.
 The rest are sequestered within tubulovesicles in the parietal cell.
-Upon stimulation the vesicles fuse with the cell membrane which leads to the increased insertion of the H+– K+ ATPase’s hence allowing for the increased movement of hydrogen ions into the stomach thus increasing acid production.
+Upon stimulation the vesicles fuse with the cell membrane which leads to the increased insertion of H+– K+ ATPase into the membrane, hence allowing for the increased movement of hydrogen ions into the stomach thus increasing acid production.

 Clinical relevance – Hypersecretion

 Excessive secretion of stomach acid can lead to the formation of peptic ulcers.
 Potential complications of peptic ulcers include excessive bleeding due to erosion through a blood vessel.
 There are two main drugs used to prevent excessive acid formation.
 H2 antagonists such as ranitidine bind to the H2 receptors preventing the binding of histamine and thus reduce acid secretion.